300,000 children face illness, even death from Afghanistan’s freezing winter conditions

 The ongoing conflict has also destroyed many homes and forced thousands of children to shelter in camps for the homeless.
 There they risk hunger, disease, including COVD-19, even death from freezing temperatures.

-Twelve-year-old Rohina* lives in a camp for people forced to flee their homes in Balkh province.
+A twelve-year-old child lives in a camp for people forced to flee their homes in North Afghanistan.
 She attends Save the Children supported community-based education classes.
 She said, “We are poor and are living under open sky.
 Me and my siblings are not able to sleep for the night because of the cold.
 How someone can learn like this?”

 “The situation is bleak for children forced to live in camps in places like Balkh province.
 It is already very cold in this northern province with overnight temperatures as low as minus ten.
 But it will get much colder before March,” said Mr Nyamandi.